RileyZito/psp_tools/README.md

 adder codes- allow the user to add and overwrite znucl, semicore, and quality directories as well as copying pseudo files into new directories

-codes that end with db, updater, and dir_creator- manipulate sqlite3 database and tables to replace directory system, or recreate it in a better way.
+updater, dir_creator, and codes that end with db- manipulate sqlite3 database and tables to replace directory system, or recreate it in a better way.
 This allows pseudo files, znucl, semicore, and quality information to be accessed easier and be provided in a better way for the user.